Brooklyn Preschoolers: 40 Awesome Things To Do in the Borough

 Brooklyn is full of fun experiences for little kids, whether you live here or are just looking for new adventures.
-From pedal boating in Prospect Park to sharing Key lime pie along the water in Red Hook, we guarantee you'll want to take your preschooler or toddler on these 30 must-do activities.
+From pedal boating in Prospect Park to sharing Key lime pie along the water in Red Hook, we guarantee you'll want to take your Brooklyn preschoolers and toddlers out exploring with these 40 must-do activities.

-And one of the great things about these early years is that your kids may not be in school every day, so you often can avoid the weekends and enjoy some of these Brooklyn places without crowds.
+One of the great things about these early years is your kid may not be in school every day, so you often can avoid the weekends and enjoy some of these Brooklyn gems without the crowds.

 1. Ride the lion, giraffe, or dragon-pulled chariot on the Prospect Park Carousel.